python-usergroup-belgium/.github/profile/README.md

-# Python user group Belgium
+# Python User Group Belgium

 ## What we're about